GOP lawmakers push for 'clean' extension of payroll program - KVIA

 At issue is a $350 billion paycheck protection program that’s a centerpiece of last month’s $2.2 trillion rescue bill.
 The program gives grants to businesses with fewer than 500 workers so that they can maintain payroll and pay rent while shutting down their businesses during social distancing edicts.

-The program is quickly running dry after being open for only a matter of days, though it’s unclear how much money has actually been distributed to businesses.
+The Small Business Administration said Thursday that it reached the $349 billion lending limit for the program and is no longer taking applications.
+It’s unclear how much money has actually been distributed to businesses.
 Mnuchin says an additional $250 billion is needed immediately.

 But Democrats want money for hospitals burdened under COVID-19 caseloads and additional funding for states and local governments straining as the economy slides into recession.